 Departure day: Saturday after 12:00 or Sunday at any time

-Our team of coordinators on the reserve will be your support network whilst you are on this project.
+The team of coordinators on the reserve will be your support network whilst you are on this project.
 Get to know the game rangers as they teach you their craft and get you involved in assisting them on the project.
 The full-time team who work in the offices to coordinate your project are also there as a helping hand and can offer great advice on things to do on your weekends.

 - Access to your own personal ‘My Oyster’ account – our online portal where you can find out much more about the program and manage your booking